launchtray/hatch/README.md

 * [hatch-server-user-management](libraries/hatch-server-user-management) -- a library for server-side user management
   such as authentication, user registration, and password resetting that adheres to the interface defined in [hatch-user-management-client](libraries/hatch-user-management-client)
+* [hatch-client-sdk](libraries/hatch-client-sdk) -- a library for generating a client-sdk library from an [OpenAPI Specification](https://swagger.io/resources/open-api/), hatch microservice, or hatch webapp

 ## Developer setup